-For as much envying as we do of other couples, the truth is—even the most wonderful, 'perfect' couple can end up divorced.
+For as much envying as we do of other relationships, the truth is—even the most wonderful, "perfect" union can end in divorce.

-We've all seen it: Two genuinely great people start off head-over-heels in love, but then somewhere along the way (despite everything looking rosy on the surface) they shock their family and friends and announce their marriage is over.
-This unleashes a bloodbath of upset and unhappiness on everyone who loves them who now feel forced to take sides.
+We've all seen it: Two genuinely great people start off head-over-heels in love, but then somewhere along the way (despite everything looking peachy on the surface) they shock their family and friends with an announcement of their marriage ending.

 What happened?
 They seemed so happy together!

 Despite how happily they started off as a couple, the pair was more than likely hiding a continuous cycle of unhappiness within their relationship.
 After striving to keep all their troubles hidden just below the surface for far too long, they felt that separation was their only option.

 This isn't unusual at all.
 Many couples struggle to maintain "happy relationships," but without the right tools their attempts at doing so can become futile and marriages still fall apart.
 Luckily we can take note of these unfortunate heartbreaks and heed their warning signs before its too late.
 Here are 15 bad habits these former couples most likely left unaddressed and slowly but surely eroded the connection between them.